Sunjusting/suncms/README.md

-This Project is to build a Event CMS
+This Project is to build an Event CMS